goldsmiths-computational-arts/2020.goldcomparts.show/HOW_TO_UPDATE.md

 # How to update your page

-There are **65 students** in this show!
-I don't have time to manually edit or check peoples' work as I have a **TON** of work making the website as it is!

 There are two forms you need to complete:

 - [Part I form - artist biography](https://docs.google.com/forms/d/e/1FAIpQLScmHKFauB7llCnYPn-QrxvljPoriIc6hLSJ8gXDKqFV-1J9ow/viewform)
 - [Part II form - artwork](https://docs.google.com/forms/d/e/1FAIpQLSe-GsbPCEukeBz0XVYLJrxBMT8Djjyh835389A9gLt8XR9maw/viewform)

 The pages are automatically generated when I run a script from whatever you submit in the forms!
-If you need to change something then you need to submit the entire form again, copy in anything from before which you want to keep.
+If you need to change something then you need to submit the entire form again including images!
+You can copy and paste text from what is currently on the page to make it easier.
 If you type things like "N/A" then that is what will appear on your page.
 **The last thing you have submitted is what gets published, if you make a mistake, submit the whole thing again!** I know it's a pain, I'm sorry but it's the best we have.

 You also need to submit all your images each time!
 Get the sizes correct or they will look stretched